Designing to Tell a Story

 Wordy vs. succinct:

 Keep the writing short and simple.
 Bulleted lists are good.
-You cannot include all the detail.
+You cannot include every detail.
 Concentrate on the big picture.

 Graphs and illustrations:

-Illustrations can make results easier to understand, and also add visual interest to the poster.
+Illustrations can make results easier to understand and add visual interest to the poster.

 Author and affiliations: